Appointment: Full-time (40 hours per week); 12 months

 Leisha Cuddihy, PhD, CBSM, Psychologist

-Education: MA, PhD in Clinical Psychology at the University of Arizona in Tucson; pre-doctoral internship in behavioral medicine at the Alpert Medical School of Brown University in Providence, RI; post-doctoral fellowship in behavioral sleep medicine at the University of Michigan in Ann Arbor, MI.
+Education: MA, PhD in Clinical Psychology at the University of Arizona in Tucson; pre-doctoral internship in behavioral medicine at the Alpert Medical School of Brown University in Providence, Rhode Island; postdoctoral fellowship in behavioral sleep medicine at the University of Michigan in Ann Arbor, Michigan.

 Theoretical Orientation: Cognitive-behavioral, motivational interviewing